gvwilson/thirdbit/src/fiction/santas/index.md

 Sometimes it's deliberate,
-like when they share your baby pictures with your friends just to make you squirm, or if their parents were cruel to them and they haven't learned any better since, when they keep making jokes about your haircut long after you're in tears.
+like when they share your baby pictures with your friends just to make you squirm, or if their parents were cruel to them and they haven't learned any better since, or when they keep making jokes about your haircut long after you're in tears.
 Mostly,
 though,
-parents are annoying because you think you're ready to be a grownup and they don't agree, or do but aren't ready to let you go.
+parents are annoying because you think you're ready to be a grownup and they don't agree, or they do but they aren't ready to let you go.

 Going to your gran-granna's for a cup of tea and not coming home for a couple of weeks pretty much guarantees annoying parental behavior,